gcleroux/neovim-config/README.md

 sudo apt install curl g++ gcc git ripgrep tar npm fd-find
 ```

+This configuration requires the [GitHub CLI](https://github.com/cli/cli) tool to
+fully utilize all of its features.

 This neovim configuration also requires a Nerd Font to be installed on your
 system.
 I recommend the `Cousine Nerd Font` font available [here](https://www.nerdfonts.com/font-downloads).